Learn about us

-Executive Assistant – Tania joined PBB in October 2019 as an assistant and has experience working in a range of business environments requiring a high level of customer service, problem solving and attention to detail.
+Executive Assistant – Tania joined PBB in October 2019 as an assistant and has experience working in a range of business environments requiring a high level of customer service, data capturing, problem solving and attention to detail.
+Tania has a hospitality higher diploma and has worked in a number of hotels and ran her wedding venue for 6 years.
 Tania is very passionate about people, service and creating a positive environment for others.

 Operations Manager (North) – Glenn is a dad with a degree in behavioural science and masters in social work and passionately supports fathers role in their children’s lives.

-Operations Manager (South) – Life Coach, Author, IT nerd and lifelong advocate for “playful parenting”.
+Operations Manager (South) – Life Coach, Author, Dad, Grandpa, IT professional, advocate for “playful parenting” and student of psychology.

 Involved with PBB since 2010, Phil has been facilitating our parent peer-support groups since 2014.